Improve Patient Access

 Access to care includes patient access to visits, non-visits, and information for care.
 Quality of care and avoidance of unwarranted hospitalizations and emergency department utilization are related to better access to primary care.

-Patients have an increasing ability to comparison shop and will demand that clinicians offer good access and amenities such as booking appointments online.
+- Patients have increasing ability to comparison shop and will demand that clinicians offer good access and amenities such as booking appointments online.

 How will these tools help?